Hugowein123/china_top_50_pcb_suppliers/README.md

-# china_top_pcb_suppliers
+# china_top_50_pcb_suppliers
 A no-fluff, hard-earned list of China’s top 50 PCB manufacturers — compiled with 15+ years of hands-on sourcing experience (and probably a few grey hairs).
 Includes capabilities, certifications, and direct contacts.
+Save you a solid decade of trial‑and‑error.

 | Company Name | Location | Industry Type | Year Founded | Number of Employees | Main Product | Other Products | Company's Official Website | Profile | Products and Business | Telephone | Email | Advantages | Disadvantages | Star Rating |
 |--------------|----------|---------------|--------------|---------------------|--------------|----------------|---------------------------|---------|-----------------------|-----------|-------|------------|---------------|-------------|